Mark Shapiro (media executive)

 Mark Shapiro (born 1970) is an American television and media executive.
-In 2018, he was promoted to become the president of Endeavor, after working as the co-president of WME-IMG since 2016.
-He was executive vice president for programming and production at ESPN until 2005, before becoming CEO and president of Six Flags, Inc. Shapiro has also been the CEO and executive producer of Dick Clark Productions.
+He is the president and managing partner of WME Group and president and COO of TKO Holdings, Inc. He is the chairman of Captivate Network; a minority owner of the Los Angeles Football Club and the Las Vegas Raiders; and co-founder of MARI events company.

-Shapiro is a member of the board of directors of Equity Residential, EverPass Media and Fifth Season, is president and COO of TKO Holdings, and is the chairman of Captivate Network.
+He was president of Endeavor, from 2018, and its COO, from 2023 to 2025.
+Prior, he was an executive vice-president for programming and production and an executive producer at ESPN, before becoming CEO and president of Six Flags, Inc. He is also a former CEO and executive producer of Dick Clark Productions.

 Early life and education

 Shapiro was raised in Glenview, Illinois, the eldest child of Judith and Harold Shapiro, where he graduated from Glenbrook South High School.
 He was exposed to the media industry at an early age after his parents divorced and he flew occasionally to New York City where his mother worked for Time Magazine.
-In 1992, he graduated with a B.A. communication studies from the University of Iowa.
+In 1992, he graduated with a B.A. in communication studies from the University of Iowa.
 He was a member of the Sigma Chi fraternity.
 During college, he interned for NBC Sports and then at a CBS affiliate in Cedar Rapids.